 Let's find the potential energy of an electric dipole in a uniform electric field.
-Consider that the dipole is inside a uniform electric field as shown in torque produced tends to rotate the dipole in anticlockwise direction.
+We have a dipole inside a uniform electric field as shown in Figure 1 below.
+The torque produced tends to rotate the dipole in anticlockwise direction.

 The force on negative charge is \(F_1\) and on positive charge is \(F_2\).
 The magnitude of force on each charge is the same.
 Let the magnitude of one charge is \(q\) and therefore the magnitude of force on each charge is \(F = qE\) where \(E\) is the electric field magnitude.
 The perpendicular distance between the line of action of forces (shown in dotted line in Figure 1) is \(d\sin \theta \) so the lever arm for each force is the same which is \(\frac{d}{2}\sin \theta \).
 The magnitude of torque \(\tau \) for each charge is also the same which is \((qE)\left( \frac{d}{2}\sin \theta \right)\).
 Since both torques tend to rotate the dipole in anticlockwise direction, the net torque magnitude on the dipole is twice the torque magnitude on one of the charges which is: